Iceland Language

 Have you ever visited Iceland?
 By far, it is the third most expensive country in the world and many people dream to go there.
 What is your profession?
 Do you have an interest in learning about new languages?
 If you’re a linguist and you don’t know much about this language, it must be exciting for you to explore this tongue!

 You may have many questions about this language group like, what does it sound like?
 What do people speak in Iceland?
 How does it look?
-The good news is that this article will instruct you all about the Iceland language and its wide use.
+The good news is that this article will instruct you all about the statistics Iceland language and its wide use.
 People say that this language uncovers some interesting stories and it has some unusual aspects to discover.
 This makes it a more exciting tongue to learn about.
 If you’re curious to uncover these aspects with us, keep reading till the end.
 You will surely explore new realities about the Iceland language.
 So, let’s start!

 What language is spoken in Iceland?